rd--/blksc3/md/glossary.md

 ## Patcher

-Patcher (Puckette 1988), Max (Puckette 1991) and PureData (Puckette 1996) are a closely related family of visual programming systems.
+Patcher [@Puckette1988a], Max [@Puckette1991a] and PureData [@Puckette1996a] are a closely related family of visual programming systems.
 Programs elements are drawn as boxes with inlets on the top edge and outlets on the lower edge.
 Boxes are connected by lines to form a graph.
 The evaluation model includes both a data flow signal processing system for audio signals and a reactive system for discrete events.

 ## Patchwork

-Patchwork (Laurson 1989) is a domain specific visual programming language for music.
+Patchwork [@Laurson1989a] is a domain specific visual programming language for music.
 It represents Lisp functions as boxes with inlets at the left and right edges for input parameters, and a single outlet on the lower edge.
 Boxes are connected by lines to form a tree.
-OpenMusic (Assayag 1996) is a descendent of Patchwork.
+OpenMusic [@Assayag1996a] is a descendent of Patchwork.

 ## Play